Timothy C. Hain, MD • Page last modified: July 30, 2022 • Return to testing index

 - Profound hearing loss = 90+db HL

 Hearing testing is not a difficult process at all, and many "industrial" computer audiometers can easily do this process themselves.
+You can even do a screening audiogram on yourself using a smartphone.
 They don't always do a good job -- as is shown on this page concerning hearing test fraud.

-There are a few places where human input is needed because there are sometimes few decisions to make during hearing testing.
-These decisions generally are only necessary when hearing is significantly abnormal.
+There are times where human input is needed because there are sometimes decisions to make during hearing testing.
+These decisions generally are only necessary when hearing is quite abnormal.
+One of these is called the "masking dilemma".

 If hearing is abnormal consider doing:

 Of course, there are many far more complex decisions and thought processes that can potentially present in persons with hearing disorders.
-However, the three decisions above are the most important ones.
+However, the three processes above are the most important ones.
+Generally speaking, these are not be done without an audiologist, although masking is theoretically possible.
+There are no "internet" bone conduction audiometers.

 When there is a hearing loss, the next step is to try and determine whether the loss is caused by a sensory problem (sensorineural hearing loss) or a mechanical problem (conductive hearing loss).
 This distinction is made by using a bone vibrator, which bypasses the mechanical parts of the middle ear.
 If hearing is better using bone than air, this suggests a conductive hearing loss.